Batten Disease (Neuronal Ceroid Lipofuscinosis)

 A treatment called Brineura® (cerliponase alfa) has been approved to help slow the progression of symptoms in children (age three and older) with a form of the disorder called CLN2.

-For other forms of NCL, there are currently no approved treatments reverse or stop disease progression.
-Seizures can sometimes be reduced or controlled with anticonvulsant drugs.
-Other symptoms can be treated as they arise.
+For other types of Batten disease, there are currently no approved treatments reverse or stop disease progression.
+Anticonvulsant drugs can sometimes reduce or control seizures.

-People with NCL can try physical therapy and occupational therapy to help retain functioning for as long as possible.
+People with Batten disease can try physical therapy and occupational therapy to help with daily life and movement.

 What are the latest updates on Batten disease?

-NINDS is a component of the National Institutes of Health (NIH), a leading supporter of biomedical research in the world.
-NINDS is exploring several avenues to advance research on NCL and related conditions.
-While several components of NIH sponsor research on Batten disease, NINDS is the primary organization at NIH that funds research on NCL and other lysosomal disorders.
-NINDS-funded researchers are working to understand how Batten disease affects the way the brain and nervous system functions, support clinical trial capacity, and develop effective therapies.
+The National Institutes of Health (NIH), which incudes NINDS, a leading supporter of biomedical research in the world.
+NIH is exploring several ways to advance research on Batten disease and related conditions.
+NIH-funded researchers are working to understand how Batten disease affects the way the brain and nervous system functions, support clinical trial capacity, and develop effective therapies.

-Using genomic and proteomic techniques, another NINDS investigator is working to discover the cellular pathways that are disrupted in CLN4 disease and that lead to neurodegeneration.
+Using genomic and proteomic techniques, another NIH investigator is working to discover the cellular pathways that are disrupted in CLN4 disease and that lead to neurodegeneration.

 Gene-based therapies are a promising option for treating Batten disease.
-NINDS-funded investigators are working to develop a gene therapy for treating disease and peripheral nervous system problems in CLN1 and exploring the use of extracellular vesicles
+NIH-funded investigators are working to develop a gene therapy for treating disease and peripheral nervous system problems in CLN1 and exploring the use of extracellular vesicles.

 How can I or my loved one help improve care for someone with Batten disease?